-NOTE: Any animal entered in any class at the fair may be subjected to drug testing at the discretion of the fair manager / livestock supervisor and his/her designated representative.
+NOTE: Any animal entered in any class at the fair may be subjected to drug testing at the discretion of the Fair Board / livestock superintendent.
 The fair's veterinarian / authorized representative may collect urine, blood, hair, tissue and/or other test samples as needed.